JimiIT92/SnowOnStairs/README.md

     - Azalea
     - Flowering Azalea
     - Bamboo sapling
+- All leaves (under the `#minecraft:leaves` tag).
+This include:
+    - All tree leaves
+    - Mangrove Roots
 - All fences (under the `#minecraft:fences` tag)
 - All fence gates (under the `#minecraft:fence_gates` tag)
 - All walls (under the `#minecraft:walls` tag)